-43 See Judgment of 20 February 2009 of Civil Court No. 11 in Valladolid in Gullón et all/Acor; Judgment by the Provincial Court of Madrid of 9 October 2009 in Nestlé España et el/Acor; and Judgments of the Supreme Court of 8 June 2012 in Acor/Gullón, 7 November 2013 in Nestlé España/Ebro Foods and 4 June 2014 in Endesa Distribución Eléctrica SL/Energya-VM Gestión de Energía.
+See Judgment of 20 February 2009 of Civil Court No. 11 in Valladolid in Gullón et al/Acor; Judgment by the Provincial Court of Madrid of 9 October 2009 in Nestlé España et el/Acor; and Judgments of the Supreme Court of 8 June 2012 in Acor/Gullón, 7 November 2013 in Nestlé España/Ebro Foods and 4 June 2014 in Endesa Distribución Eléctrica SL/Energya-VM Gestión de Energía.

-44 The court would presume that such a link exists if the actions are based on the same underlying facts.

-Article 11 of the Civil Procedure Act includes some provisions in relation to collective legal standing in cases that are limited to the defence of the interests of 'consumers and final users'.
-Consumers' associations have standing to protect not only the interests of their associates, but also the general interests of all consumers and final users.
+The Civil Procedure Act sets out different ways to submit collective actions.
+The simplest type of collective action involves the consolidation of the claims of multiple plaintiffs, provided that there exists a link between all the actions through the same object or the same petition.
+Horeover, although class actions are not technically recognised under Spanish law, Article 11 of the Civil Procedure Act includes some provisions in relation to collective legal standing in cases that are limited to the defence of the interests of 'consumers and final users'.
+Consumers' associations have standing to protect not only the interests of their associates but also the general interests of all consumers and final users.
 This could be applicable to antitrust cases, particularly those involving the declaration of antitrust infringements or injunctions.

-When a consumers' association initiates a collective action under Articles 11(2) to (3), the admission of the claim will be made public.45
+When a consumers' association initiates a collective action under Articles 11(2) to (3), the admission of the claim will be made public.